Scroll to content

 Our School Offer

 Yattendon School is a mainstream junior school and we comply with the requirements outlined in the Special Educational Needs Code of Practice 2014.
 We recognise and celebrate each other’s differences including personal skills, academic achievement and beliefs.
-We recognise that children’s learning needs can be diverse and we aim to meet the needs of all our children through a broad and balanced, inclusive curriculum.
+We recognise that children’s learning needs can be diverse and we aim to meet the needs of all our children through a broad and balanced, inclusive curriculum and understand the deep benefits to all children when children with and without SEN learn, socialise and play together.

 Please see also our Special Educational Needs and Disabilities Policy which can be found on the policy section of the website.